jethrodaniel/jethrodaniel.github.io/readme.md

 Some (relatively) strong opinions:

+- CoffeeScript is beautiful
-- CoffeeScript is beautiful, and now es6 just seems like a pain to type
+- ES6 is a pain to type
-- JSX is hideous, seriously
+- JSX is hideous
 - Webpack is pretty amazing (once you finally get the config working)

 ### deployment